Events

 Slabs must be purchased in person at the sale.
 We recommend that you explore the inventory of wood species online prior to the sale and make a list of species you may want to purchase.

-Please note that wood slabs are available on a first-come-first-serve basis; we cannot guarantee that a species listed here will still be available when you arrive at the sale.
+Please note that wood slabs are available on a first come, first served basis.
+We cannot guarantee that a species listed here will still be available when you arrive at the sale.

 Arboretum members receive a 10% discount on wood slabs.

-Prices range from $10 to $17 per board foot, depending on species and size.
-(1 board foot = 1” x 12” x 12”).
+Prices range from $10 to $25 per board foot, depending on species and size (1 board foot = 1” x 12” x 12” or 1 cubic foot).
 Most slabs have been professionally kiln dried to 6–8% moisture content.
 A small number of sugar and Amur maple slabs were carefully air dried over three years to prevent splitting and increase workability.

 Cross cuts will be available for $5 per cut.
 Turning blanks will also be available for purchase from select species.